juju/docs/src/en/reference-releases.md

 ## Development

-No version is currently in development for testing.
+1.23-beta4 is currently in development for testing.
-The next development release will be for the 1.23 series.
-The previous development release was 1.22-beta5
+The previous development release was 1.23-beta3

 Development releases provide new features that are being stablised.
 These releases are *not* suitable for production environments.
 Upgrading